-The FINAL DEADLINE for the submission of all application materials is Friday November 6, 2015 at 5:00 P.M.
-Applications are to be submitted to Melissa Johnson in the main office of the Department of Modern Languages & Literatures, located in 210 Washington Hall.
+The FINAL DEADLINE for the submission of all application materials is Monday, November 21, 2016 at 5:00 P.M.
+Applications are to be submitted to Michelle Sherman in the main office of the Department of Modern Languages & Literatures, located in 210 Washington Hall.

 Once applicants have been certified as bona fide French majors, a committee composed of members of the French faculty of the Department of Modern Languages and Literatures will immediately begin the process of reviewing the application materials.
-Finalists will be notified by early November.
-They will then be interviewed by the members of the committee during the last weeks of November, and the name of the new McCormack-Reboussin scholar will be announced before the end of the Fall 2015 semester.
+Finalists will be notified by late November.
+They will then be interviewed by the members of the committee during the first week of December, and the name of the new McCormack-Reboussin scholar will be announced before the end of the Fall 2016 semester.
 The following criteria will be used in the selection process: general academic achievement, excellence in French studies, the quality of the research project description submitted, the quality of the sample of analytical writing submitted, faculty assessment of the applicant's performance in French courses, the oral interviews of the finalists.

-Please contact the French Section Coordinator, Professor [[mxfauv, Maryse Fauvel]], or another member of the French faculty, if you have any general questions about the McCormack-Reboussin Scholarship in French.
+Please contact the French Section Coordinator, Professor [[mxcomp, Magali Compan]], or another member of the French faculty, if you have any general questions about the McCormack-Reboussin Scholarship in French.

 You can download your application (pdf)